Last Update: 1/10/23

 Elements of an Online Libel Claim

 The elements of defamation as defined by Florida Supreme Court (Jews for Jesus, Inc. v.
 Rapp, 997 So.
 2d 1098, 1106 (Fla.
 2008)) are:

-- statement must be defamatory.
+- the statement must be defamatory (liber or slander).

-Winning Florida defamation awards can include not only actual damages but compensatory and punitive damages, as well.
+Damages must be established by admissible evidence unless the situation meets the standards of defamation per se, and defamation awards can include not only actual damages but compensatory and punitive damages, as well.